 Allergies & Dermatology

 Like people, pets can suffer from allergies.
-Allergies might sometimes present themselves in cats and dogs with the sneezing and watery eyes that humans experience, but they much more frequently present themselves in the form of skin problems.
+Allergies might sometimes present themselves in cats and dogs with the sneezing and watery eyes that humans experience, but they much more frequently present themselves in the form of skin or digestive problems.

 Signs and Symptoms of Allergies in Pets